Cloud Vulnerability DB

 A community-led vulnerabilities database

-A recently discovered vulnerability in the Linux kernel (CVE-2025-38466) involves the perf subsystem's handling of uprobes.
-The vulnerability was disclosed on July 25, 2025, and affects the Linux kernel's performance monitoring capabilities (NVD).
+CVE-2025-38466 is a security vulnerability discovered in the Linux kernel related to the perf subsystem's handling of uprobes.
+The vulnerability was disclosed on July 25, 2025, affecting various versions of the Linux kernel.
+The issue specifically concerns how uprobes can be used destructively when placed in the middle of an instruction (NVD).

-The vulnerability stems from how uprobes can be used destructively when placed in the middle of an instruction.
-The kernel only verifies the presence of a valid instruction at the requested offset but cannot determine if this is an instruction as seen by the intended execution stream due to variable instruction length.
-Additionally, on architectures that mix data in the text segment (like arm64), data words can be mistakenly interpreted as instructions, leading to potential security issues (NVD).
+The vulnerability stems from the kernel's verification process for uprobes.
+While the kernel verifies the presence of a valid instruction at the requested offset, it cannot determine if this is an instruction as seen by the intended execution stream due to variable instruction length.
+Additionally, on architectures that mix data in the text segment (like arm64), data words can be mistakenly interpreted as instructions.
+The vulnerability has been assigned a CVSS v3.1 score of 7.0 (High) with the vector string CVSS:3.1/AV:L/AC:H/PR:L/UI:N/S:U/C:H/I:H/A:H (RedHat).

 Source: This report was generated using AI